aaronbloomfield/pdr/tutorials/05-make/index.md

 A typical Makefile consists of comments, macro (variable) definitions, rules, and dependencies.
 We'll get to each of these in turn.
 First, though, we need to obtain the code used in this tutorial.

 - Download the zip file for this tutorial called [pizza.zip](pizza.zip)
-- Unzip the files with the command: 'unzip pizza.zip'
+- Unzip the files with the command: `unzip pizza.zip`

 To compile your program, just type 'make' from the pizza/ directory.
 Notice that it will go through each of the individual .cpp files, and compile each one (with the -c option).
 Once that is done, it will link all of the .o files to create the 'pizza' executable.